Revealing everything you need to know about searches when buying a house...

 Buying a house is an experience most people love and hate in equal measures.
 Finding a new house is only the start of a long and complicated adventure…

 First, you need to sell the house you’re in AND find your next house, making sure in both cases you settle on a price you’re happy with.
-You also need to get a mortgage, find a solicitor, arrange removals, schedule surveys and before you can even think about exchange, you need to conduct searches on your next house.
+You also need to get a house repayments, find a solicitor, arrange removals, schedule surveys and before you can even think about exchange, you need to conduct searches on your next house.

 You may be reading that thinking ‘WHAT?!
 What are searches when buying a house?’, which is a common question, one which we’re going to answer for you!

 Not only do you need to decide which searches to conduct (which is going to add MORE to your ever growing ‘to-do’ list), you also need to consider what you’re going to do if the results show there are problems with your next dream home!